c1au6i0/handler/README.md

 The goal of handler is to make my life easier.
 It contains a series of functions that I generally use.

-`handle_required_args`: check if required arguments of a functions are missing and create a message that lists them
+`handle_required_args`: check if required arguments of a function are missing and create a message that lists them

 ## Installation